ahijaouy/NextGenerationMen/README.md

 # NextGenerationMen- Epic Intentions Readme

 ##TODO:
-    replace `cassandra-store` with db choice's store for login cookie persistence
+    Replace cassandra-store with db choice's store for login cookie persistence

 ##To use PM2 (our choice for persistence management)
   In project root, run `pm2 start server.js --watch --name="ngm" -i ##`, where `##` is the number of node instances needed (this will load balance requests, and auto restart the server on file changes)